 If your district is modernizing existing schools, work with your district facility staff early in the planning stages to identify ways to provide new drinking fountains and refurbish existing ones.

 State funds for the construction and modernization of school facilities are available for qualifying school districts.
-For more information, please visit the Department of General Services, Office of Public School Construction, State Allocation Board Web page.
+For more information, please visit the Department of General Services, Office of Public School Construction web page .

-For more information regarding encouraging water consumption, please contact the Nutrition Services Division Nutrition Education Specialist Mike Danzik by phone at 916-445-7346, or by e-mail at email@example.com.
+For more information regarding encouraging water consumption, please contact the California Department of Education (CDE) Nutrition Services Division by phone at 800-952-5609 or by email at SNPInfo@cde.ca.gov.

 For general advice on the planning of new construction or modernization projects, contact the CDE’s School Facilities Planning Division Field Representative assigned to your county.
-The list of county assignments is available at School Facility Field Staff or by phone at 916-322-2470.
+The list of county assignments is available at School Facilities Staff or by phone at 916-322-2470.